 Severe acute pancreatitis (SAP) has a mortality rate about 30% and is characterized by pancreatic necrosis, cytokine activation, systemic inflammatory response sydrome (SIRS), and multiple organ dysfunction syndrome (MODS)[1,2].
 Accumulative results have demonstrated that microcirculation perfusion and hypoxia have a significant impact on the early stages of disease and play an important role in the pathogenesis of necrosis.
 Different from normal hypovolemia caused by trauma or bleeding, microcirculatory disorder of SAP is caused by special SIRS.
 Overexpressed inflammatory media such as tumor necrosis factor (TNF)-α, interleukin (IL)-6 and IL-8 in SIRS will injury the microcirculation endothelium and then increase capillary permeability and fluid sequestration, leading to capillary leakage syndrome and MODS.

 Some research has shown that HES reduces intestinal permeability by modulating inflammatory response and has a promising effect on survival, together with antibiotics under septic conditions.
 Although glutamine has been proved to protect the intestinal barrier as a nutrient supplement in nutritional support of SAP, the effects of glutamine delivered as a supplement in resuscitation fluid in the early stage of SAP have not been defined[19-21].

 In the present study, we compared the clinical results of different resuscitation fluids including normal saline, combination of normal saline and HES, and combination of normal saline, HES and glutamine in resuscitation of SAP.
 Moreover, the effects on microcirculation, inflammation reaction and intestinal barrier were investigated.

 One hundred and twenty patients with SAP were enrolled at the Pancreatic Disease Institute, Union Hospital (Wuhan, China) between January 2007 and March 2010.
 All of the patients were diagnosed with SAP according to the Atlanta Classification System, and were aged 18-60 years.
 Exclusion criteria were heart disease, severe renal and hepatic dysfunction, coagulation disturbances, and allergy to HES or glutamine.
 Those patients with manifestation more than 48 h or who received resuscitation from the other hospital were also excluded.
 Informed consent was obtained from the patients and approval was obtained from the Ethics Committee of Union Hospital, Huazhong University of Science and Technology.
-The demographic information of the patients is shown in Table .
+The demographic information of the patients is shown in Table 1.
 If the patient could not successfully achieve a balance of output and input within 7 d, we considered them to have failed resuscitation.
 However, these cases were not removed from the study and all the results were still included.